VanjaRo/VanjaRo/README.md

 - Persuing Bachelor's degree (graduation year) in ITMO University on Computer Science and Engineering program

-I usually **strive to challenge** myself and find creative solutions to a difficult problems.
+I usually **strive to challenge** myself and find creative solutions to difficult problems.
 I'm **not afraid** of a problem, I'm afraid I haven't tried enough.
 I'm a **team player** and I value people with open mindset and willingness to create.